agraef/ardour-lua/README.md

 ### Factory Presets

 Both arpeggiators include some factory presets for illustration purposes, these can be selected from the presets dropdown in Ardour's plugin dialog as usual.
-(This needs Ardour 7.5-78 or later to work.)
 The list is still rather short at the time of this writing, so contributions are appreciated.
 If you have any cool presets that you might want to share, please let me know.

 ## Using Raptor